 At Creo we have come up with our top 5 outdoor play spaces in Early Childhood Centres.
 These play spaces show the diverse range of playground design that we have at Creo, whether that’s completely natural spaces, modern designed centres or playspaces that fit within an overarching theme.

-If you want to see even more of our Early Childhood projects you can also click here to get our full ECE portfolio which has details on more of our projects throughout New Zealand.
+If you want to see even more of our Early Childhood projects you can also Click here to download the Creo Project Portfolio 2022 which has details on more of our projects throughout New Zealand.

 1. Community Kids Clendon

 For Community Kids Clendon it was important to create an open and inviting outdoor space that could be used for various play and learning activities.

 To achieve this, Creo delivered a design that balanced flexible play with the more traditional set play spaces to create a range of opportunities for learning and robust play.